Giovanni Gentile: Gentile's definition of and vision for Fascism

-Gentile considered Fascism the fulfillment of the Risorgimento ideals, particularly those represented by Giuseppe Mazzini and the Historical Right party.
+Gentile considered Fascism the fulfilment of the Risorgimento ideals, particularly those represented by Giuseppe Mazzini and the Historical Right party.

 Gentile sought to make his philosophy the basis for Fascism.
 However, with Gentile and with Fascism, the "problem of the party" existed by virtue of the fact that the Fascist "party", as such, arose organically rather than from a tract or pre-established socio-political doctrine.
-This complicated the matter for Gentile as it left no consensus to any way of thinking among Fascists, but ironically this aspect was to Gentile's view of how a state or party doctrine should live out its existence: with natural organic growth and dialectical opposition intact.
-The fact that Mussolini gave credence to Gentile's view points via Gentile's authorship helped with an official consideration, even though the "problem of the party" continued to exist for Mussolini as well.
+This complicated the matter for Gentile as it left no consensus to any way of thinking among Fascists, but ironically, this aspect was to Gentile's view of how a state or party doctrine should live out its existence: with natural organic growth and dialectical opposition intact.
+The fact that Mussolini gave credence to Gentile's viewpoints via Gentile's authorship helped with an official consideration, even though the "problem of the party" continued to exist for Mussolini as well.

-Gentile placed himself within the Hegelian tradition, but also sought to distance himself from those views he considered erroneous.
-He criticized Hegel's dialectic (of Idea-Nature-Spirit), and instead proposed that everything is Spirit, with the dialectic residing in the pure act of thinking.
+Gentile placed himself within the Hegelian tradition but also sought to distance himself from those views he considered erroneous.
+He criticised Hegel's dialectic (of Idea-Nature-Spirit), and instead proposed that everything is Spirit, with the dialectic residing in the pure act of thinking.
 Gentile believed Marx's conception of the dialectic to be the fundamental flaw of his application to system making.
-To the neo-Hegelian Gentile, Marx had made the dialectic into an external object, and therefore had abstracted it by making it part of a material process of historical development.
+To the neo-Hegelian Gentile, Marx had made the dialectic into an external object and therefore had abstracted it by making it part of a material process of historical development.
 The dialectic to Gentile could only be something of human precepts, something that is an active part of human thinking.
-It was, to Gentile, concrete subject and not abstract object.
-This Gentile expounded by how humans think in forms wherein one side of a dual opposite could not be thought of without its complement.
+It was, to Gentile, a concrete subject and not abstract object.
+This Gentile expounded on how humans think in forms wherein one side of a dual opposite could not be thought of without its complement.

 "Upward" wouldn't be known without "downward" and "heat" couldn't be known without "cold", while each are opposites they are co-dependent for either one's realization: these were creations that existed as dialectic only in human thinking and couldn't be confirmed outside of which, and especially could not be said to exist in a condition external to human thought like independent matter and a world outside of personal subjectivity or as an empirical reality when not conceived in unity and from the standpoint of the human mind.